versini-org/sassysaint-ui/packages/component/README.md

-# @versini/ui-system
+# @versini/sassysaint

-System level components such as Flexgrid and ThemeProvider.
+Sassy Saint UI, but as a consumable package.